SystemsGenetics/gene-oracle/README.md

 The script `phase1-evaluate.py` takes a list of gene sets and evaluates each gene set by training and evaluating a classifier on the input dataset with only the genes in the set.
 This script can also evaluate the entire set of genes in the input dataset, as well as random gene sets.

 The script `phase1-select.py` takes evaluation results for gene sets and compares them to results for random sets of equal size.
-It uses Welch's _t_-test (Student's _t_-test) to determine the statistical significance of a gene set's score as compared to a null distribution for the given set size.
+It uses Student's _t_-test to determine the statistical significance of a gene set's score as compared to a null distribution for the given set size.
 Larger gene sets tend to yield higher classification accuracies, so the _t_-test is used to eliminate this bias when selecting gene sets for subset analysis.

 ### Phase 2: Gene Subset Analysis